WICG/fenced-frame/explainer/README.md

-*   Browser lets the server know via a new [`sec-fetch-dest`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Sec-Fetch-Dest) header value `fencedframe` to let it know that a request is for a fenced frame.
+*   Browser lets the server know via a new [`sec-fetch-dest`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Sec-Fetch-Dest) header value `fencedframe` to let it know that a request is from a fenced frame tree.
-*   Note that the fenced frame may be either created at the time of request or in the future using the web bundle fetched in the request.
-This header exchange will be done in advance of creating the fenced frame for cases where there is no network in the fenced frame.
-*   The server needs to opt-in to be loaded in a fenced frame.
+*   The server needs to opt-in to be loaded in a fenced frame or in an iframe embedded in a fenced frame tree.
 Without an opt-in, the document cannot be loaded.
 For opt-in, we are planning to use the [supports-loading-mode](https://github.com/jeremyroman/alternate-loading-modes/blob/main/opt-in.md#declaration) header with a new value of `fenced-frame`.

 ##### Benefits over nested browsing context